wldasf/wldasf.github.io/blogs/guided-project-based-learning.md

 Feb 02, 2025

-I find blogs that guide learners into creating programming projects interesting but also limited because they are often outdated, and lack the customizability of your familiar technologies.
-Often I find that when I want to learn certain concepts in computer science these kind of guided projects don't fill in the gaps.
+I find blogs that guide learners into creating programming projects interesting but also limited because they are often outdated, and lack the customizability of your personally familiar technologies.
+I often find that when I want to learn certain concepts in computer science these kind of guided projects don't fill in the gaps.

-As an alternative, I found that I can just use an LLM to guide me through projects of my choosing whiel integrating concepts that I want to learn in order to make it more fun and practical.
+As an alternative, I found that I can just use an LLM to guide me through projects of my choosing while integrating concepts that I want to learn in order to make it more fun and practical.
 To make sure I'm properly learning and not just typing code I specify in my prompt to explain every piece generated and a high level overview to make sure I understand what I'm doing.
-I write every line of code by hand just like I would do with a guided project blog but I get the customizability that I want and active engagement while building the project.
+I write every line of code by hand just like I would do with a guided project blog but I get the customizability that I need and active engagement while building the project.

 A rough example of what I would prompt the LLM with:
 ```